 - Add the pakoras to the kadhi, and let it simmer for another 10 minutes.
 Remove from heat.

 - When the kadhi is about done, start getting the tadka ready.
-Heat 2 tbsp oil in a non-stick pan.
-Add cumin seeds and fry on medium heat till the color darkens slightly.
-Add the curry pata, stir for a few seconds, and then add the chilies.
+Heat 2 tablespoon oil in a non-stick pan.
+Add cumin seeds and fry on medium heat until the color darkens slightly.
+Add the kadi pata, stir for a few seconds, and then add the chilies.
 Stir for a few seconds till they change color slightly.
 Remove from heat.

 - Pour the tadka with the oil on top of the kadhi, and serve with rice.